Shawak/downtify/README.md

 ### Downloading

-You can download the latest version [here](https://github.com/eviabs/downtify-premium/archive/master.zip).
+You can download the latest version from [here](https://github.com/eviabs/downtify-premium/archive/master.zip).

 ### Known Issues ###

 1. Playlists cannot be loaded at the moment.
 To download a full playlist follow this:
    - Open a playlist on Spotify
    - Select a single song
    - Press CTRL+A to select all songs
    - Press CTRL+C to copy all URIs to clipboard